fastoch/JavaScript/React Bun Hono.md

 What I expect is for someone to post a new Expense object, but I need a way of checking that the data that is coming over the POST request is actually a valid Expense object.

 And the way we're going to validate this data is by using the **Zod** library, which is pretty much a standard tool for any TypeScript developer.
+Zod is a TypeScript-first schema validation library.
 Alternative to Zod: https://www.youtube.com/watch?v=nCZ06oegzeM - **Valibot**

+- to install Zod: `bun install zod`
+- import the library by adding this line at the top of each file: `import { z } from "zod";`